vsnain/AutoApply/README.md

 * Linkedin functionality
 * Saving questions into a database, asking the user for answers, and then giving those answers in applications
+* Using LLMs to answer questions, or to match JD against the resume

 ## Bugs/Broken code